evergreen-ci/evergreen/docs/Project-Configuration/Project-Configuration-Files.md

   commands:
     - command: shell.exec
       timeout_secs: 10 ## force this command to fail if it stays "idle" for 10 seconds or more
+      exec_timeout_secs: 20 ## will override the project level exec_timeout defined above for this task
       params:
         script: |
           sleep 1000